Aman2907/FileUploading-Application/README.md

-# ShareIT is a File Sharing Application where users can select any file, photo, etc. from their computer/Laptop and
+# ShareIT
-upload it in ShareIT.
+ShareIT is a File Sharing Application where users can select any file, photo, etc. from their computer/Laptop and upload it in ShareIT.

 ![Screenshot (2860)](https://github.com/Aman2907/FileUploading-Application/assets/74008888/a8581519-bde0-4da0-877b-971df6515075)